 For deep frying the samosa:

-- Vegetable oil (peanut oil, avocado oil, or any oil that can withstand high temperatures is fine.
-You need enough oil for the samosas to be compleely immersed while frying)
+- Peanut oil (or any neutral oil with a high smoke point.
+You need enough oil for the samosas to be completely immersed while frying)

 Instructions